 The course consists of eight 2.5-hour sessions taught over eight weeks from October 2015.
 On successful completion of the course, students receive a certificate of attendance and a final assessment grade.

-Mr Brooke Townsley (Turkish/English).
 Brooke is Senior Lecturer in Interpreting and Translation at Middlesex University and has 19 years experience of public service interpreting.
 He holds an MA in Turkish from SOAS (London) and is a Fellow of the Chartered Institute of Linguists.
 Brooke is also the Introduction to Conference Interpreting programme leader.
+Read more on Brooke's profile.